 Survey of the history of Western art: painting, architecture, and sculpture, from the Renaissance through contemporary art.
+Students may not receive credit for both ART-2 and ART-2H.
 54 hours lecture.
 (Letter Grade, or Pass/No Pass option.)

-ART-3 - Art for Teachers 3 units CSU
+ART-3 - Art for Teachers